abdul/genaicommit/README.md

 ## Setup

-1. Generate an OpenAI API key from the [OpenAI website](https://beta.openai.com/signup/).
+1. Generate an OpenAI API key from the [OpenAI website](https://openai.com/).
-2. Configure `genaicommit` with your OpenAI API key:
+2. Configure `genaicommit` with your OpenAI API key (not required if you have OPENAI_API_KEY environment variable set)

 ```bash
 genaicommit config set OPENAI_API_KEY=<your_api_key>
 ```
 ## Configuration

 You can configure `genaicommit` using the `config set` command.
 Here are the available configuration keys: